 Applying for funding

-To fund your initiative or project, you often have several options.
-There is a chance that you will also want to apply for a subsidy from a government to cover part of the costs.
-We help you on your way with the information below and a list of tips on applying for a subsidy.
+There are often several options available for financing your initiative or project.
+You may also want to apply for a government grant to cover part of the costs.
+We’re here to help you get started with the information below and a list of tips for applying for a grant.

-To finance your initiative or project, you often have several options.
-There is a chance that you can also apply for a grant from a government to cover part of the costs.
-You can choose to do this yourself but you could also choose to hire a professional fundraiser.
-In any case, we would like to help you on your way with the information below and a list of tips on applying for subsidies.
-In addition, we have listed many possible grants and funds with different themes.
-Applying for a subsidy differs per type of subsidy and type of government.
-As a rule, you can say that the amount of money you can apply for affects the information you have to provide, the time it takes to assess your eligibility and the accountability afterwards.
-When you want to apply for a grant, it is very important that you read all the rules of the game carefully, check your eligibility and what the deadlines are.
-Also look carefully at the maximum amount you can apply for and how you do this.
-Always take this into account because there is a good chance that an application will not be processed if you are incomplete or late.
+There are often several options available for funding your initiative or project.
+You may also be able to apply for a government grant to cover part of the costs.
+You can choose to do this yourself, but you could also decide to hire a professional fundraiser for this purpose.
+In any case, we’re happy to help you get started with the information below and a list of tips for applying for a grant.
+We’ve also compiled a list of many potential grants and funds covering various themes.
+The application process varies depending on the type of grant and the government agency involved.
+As a general rule, the amount you can apply for influences the information you must provide, the time required to assess your eligibility, and the subsequent accountability.
+If you want to apply for a grant, it is very important that you carefully read all the rules, check whether you are eligible, and note the deadlines.
+Also pay close attention to the maximum amount you can apply for and the application process.
+Always take this into account, as there is a high chance that your application will not be processed if it is incomplete or submitted late.

 Methodology

-When applying for a grant, you always follow the ground rules and conditions set by the grantee.
-However, there are some basic elements that always recur.
-We have listed these below.
+When applying for a grant, you should always follow the rules and conditions set by the grant provider.
+However, there are a number of basic elements that are common to all applications.
+We have listed them below.

 Step 1 – Your own initiative or project

-First, you take a good look at the initiative or project you came up with, or your concept.
-Often you come up with something because you like it yourself or because you think it is for a good cause.
-Try floating above it and looking at it with different eyes; is your concept really adding value, and do other people like it?
-Also ask yourself if you are coming up with the concept at the right time.
-Determine in what areas it stands out from other and similar initiatives and projects.
-Once you have the concept well developed, you can also have others read it to see if they understand your plan.
-They may have additions or tips for you.
+First, take a close look at the initiative or project you’ve come up with—in other words, your concept.
+Often, you come up with an idea because you like it yourself or because you think it serves a good cause.
+Try to step back and view it from a different perspective: does your concept truly add value, and will other people like it too?
+Also ask yourself whether you’re introducing the concept at the right time.
+Determine in what ways it stands out from other similar initiatives and projects.
+Once you’ve fully developed the concept, you can also have others read it to see if they understand your plan.
+They might have suggestions or tips for you.

 Step 2 – Determine what you need

-Step 3 - What grant will you apply for?
+Step 3 – Which grant are you going to apply for?

 Are you eligible for the grant?

-It's a waste if you apply when you have no chance at all.
-In general, for example, it is important that you are not a for-profit organization.
-There may also be a requirement that you have been operational for at least a number of years, that you may only receive a subsidy for a maximum of three years in a row, or that you must have a certain turnover.
-Of course, it is also important that your initiative or project fits the theme of the grant.
+It’s a waste of time to apply if you have no chance of being selected.
+For example, it’s generally important that you’re not a for-profit organization.
+Additionally, there may be requirements such as having been in operation for at least a certain number of years, being limited to receiving a grant for a maximum of three consecutive years, or having a specific level of revenue.
+Of course, it’s also important that your initiative or project aligns with the grant’s theme.

 The period

-A grant almost always relates to a time frame.
-Look carefully to see if your initiative starts or takes place within that time period.
+A grant almost always covers a specific time period.
+Make sure your initiative starts or takes place within that period.

-Every grant has a maximum amount that can be spent on all applications received in a given period.
-Sometimes a government then decides to award on the date the application is received, and in some cases it means that each applicant receives slightly less than what is wanted.
+For each grant, a maximum amount is set that can be allocated to all applications received during a specific period.
+Sometimes, the government decides to allocate funds based on the date the application is received, and in some cases, this means that each applicant receives slightly less than they requested.

-The minimum and maximum amount to be requested
+The minimum and maximum amounts that can be requested

-It always indicates the maximum amount you can apply for.
-Never exceed this because then the application is often not even considered.
-In some cases there is also a lower limit.
+The maximum amount you can apply for is always specified.
+Never exceed this amount, as your application will often not even be considered.
+In some cases, there is also a minimum amount.

 Eligible costs

-It may be that there are rules regarding costs that you can and cannot pay with the grant.
-For example, you may be allowed to spend it only on materials or on the program, but you may not use the grant to pay for your own hours.
-If the latter is the case, there is a good chance that the minimum and/or maximum hourly wage for certain positions is fixed.
+There may be rules regarding which expenses you can and cannot cover with the grant.
+For example, you may only be allowed to use it for materials or program costs, but you may not use the grant to pay for your own hours.
+If the latter is the case, there is a good chance that the minimum and/or maximum hourly wage for certain positions is set.

-Each grant describes what the maximum proportion of the grant can be to the total budget.
-This is not a standard percentage so look at this carefully.
-If a grant can cover a maximum of 50% of the budget, it means that you must have your own income or co-financing for the remainder.
+Each grant specifies the maximum percentage of the total budget that the grant can cover.
+This is not a standard percentage, so be sure to review it carefully.
+If a grant can cover up to 50% of the budget, this means you must have your own funds or co-financing to cover the remaining portion.

-When making a grant, it is important to indicate the kind of people you are reaching and the numbers involved.
-This refers not only to visitors to or participants in your project or initiative.
-You may also have a large reach through the means of communication.
-As a result, for example, a city or a theme may still (and perhaps in a longer term) come to the attention of intended target groups.
+When applying for a grant, it is important to specify the types of people you reach and the numbers involved.
+This does not only refer to visitors to or participants in your project or initiative.
+It is also possible that your communication channels give you a wide reach.
+As a result, a city or a particular theme may still come to the attention of your target audiences(perhaps in the longer term).

-Once you have read through everything concerning the grant in question, you can start the actual application.
-Do not do this the day before but start on time.
-You may have to send certain documents along with your application that you have to request or have third parties check.
-It is always indicated what the subsidy provider needs to be able to assess your application.
-This differs per subsidy and in general, the higher the amount to be requested, the more you will have to submit.
-For example, the grant maker can determine whether you are financially sound and whether you can work professionally enough.
-In any case, you can take into account that in almost all cases you will be asked for a project plan, a balanced budget, a communication plan and an extract from the Chamber of Commerce.
-In addition, you may want to include, for example, the foundation's bylaws, the resumes of the board members or annual accounts.
-Applying for a grant is increasingly done digitally and often involves a standard form.
-In that case, always make sure you are completely ready and have everything at hand so you can fill out the (online) form in one go.
+Once you have carefully reviewed all the information regarding the grant in question, you can begin the actual application process.
+Don’t wait until the day before; start well in advance.
+You may need to include certain documents with your application that you’ll need to request or have verified by third parties.
+The requirements for what the grant provider needs to assess your application are always specified.
+These vary by grant, and generally speaking, the higher the amount you’re applying for, the more documentation you’ll need to submit.
+This allows the grant provider to determine, for example, whether you’re financially sound and capable of operating professionally.
+In any case, you can expect that in virtually all cases, you will be asked to provide a project plan, a balanced budget, a communication plan, and an extract from the Chamber of Commerce.
+Additionally, you may need to submit, for example, the foundation’s articles of incorporation, the CVs of the board members, or financial statements.
+Grant applications are increasingly submitted digitally, and a standard form is often used.
+In such cases, always ensure you are fully prepared and have everything on hand so you can complete the (online) form in one go.
 In some cases, you may also be asked to send one or more copies of your application by mail.
-If so, always do this by registered mail because then you will have proof that you did it on time.
+Always send these via certified mail, as this provides proof that you submitted them on time.

 If, from your expertise, you yourself have knowledge that would fit this topic, or if you see opportunities to improve this text, we look forward to receiving your message at info@cultuuracademy.nl.